AbderrahimZil/Experimental-Design/Desirability Function - Optimisation/README.md

 </p>

 ## Multiple Responses
-In the modeling part, the Desirability Function is developed.
+In the RSM modeling part, the Desirability Function is developed.
 In this section constrained optimization used to find the maximum desirability.

 <div align="center">